bigdatasys/java-systems-pipelines/README.md

 ## Systems and pipelines in Java for Big Data engineering and science using Machine Learning & Natural Language Processing

-### Java pipelines for:
+### Java pipelines:
-- Text analysis,
+- Pipelines for Text Analysis,
-- n-gram analysis,
+- Pipelines for n-gram analysis,
-- text corpus analysis,
+- Pipelines for Text Corpus Analysis,
-- keyword analysis,
+- Pipelines for Keyword Analysis,
-- OpenNLP analysis,
+- Pipelines for OpenNLP analysis,
-- keyword ranking,
+- Pipelines for Keyword Ranking,
-- ML data analysis,
+- Pipelines for ML data analysis,
-- sentiment data deep learning,
+- Pipelines for Sentiment Data Deep Learning,
-- sentiment text deep learning,
+- Pipelines for Sentiment Text Deep Learning,
-- convolutional net analysis,
+- Pipelines for Convolutional Net Analysis,
-- coreNLP analysis,
+- Pipelines for coreNLP Analysis (StanfordNLP),
-- self-organizing map clustering,
+- Pipelines for Self-Organizing Map Clustering,
-- ML data analysis with Scala and Python,
+- Pipelines for ML data analysis with Scala and Python,
-- speech communication,
+- Pipelines for speech communication,
-- cloud: Amazon & Azure,
+- Pipelines for cloud: Amazon & Azure,
-- Java Embedded Python (running Python code inside the Java application),
+- Pipelines for Java Embedded Python (running Python code inside the Java application),
-- integrated Python in Scala code, ...
+- Pipelines for integrated Python in Scala code, ...

 **Keyword ranking:**